The Agentic BI Analyst · Builds Your Context Graph

 Compound

-Every verified answer joins your Context Graph
+Every verified answer compounds your Context Graph

 A tool on Day 1.